Pat Buesnel

 South Chase Ranger

 Rich Allum joined the Forest in 2005.
-He obtained a degree in Ecology & Conservation from the University of Sussex before becoming a ranger for East Sussex County Council and Bracknell Forest Borough Council.
+He obtained a degree in Ecology & Conservation from the University of Sussex before becoming a Ranger for East Sussex County Council and Bracknell Forest Borough Council.
 Before joining us, Rich spent five years as Heathland Project Officer in the High Weald AONB.
-Rich owns Scallywag a very handsome and personable cross-breed.

 Michael Payne